Alessandro Borghese: Television career

 In 2015, Borghese began hosting Alessandro Borghese – 4 ristoranti on Sky Uno's prime time and then often broadcast again in every time slot on TV8, and was a constant on Sky Italia's free rerun channel as one of the most well known chef personalities on television.
 Also in 2015, he began hosting Kitchen Sound on Sky Uno.
-In a September 2019 article about the Roman Castles, Liz Boulter of The Guardian cited for a good dinner several restaurants and restaurateurs that appeared in a 4 ristoranti episode, which was won by Osteria di Corte of chef Marco Liberti due to its cacio e pepe.
-Due to the COVID-19 pandemic in Italy, the format of 4 ristoranti was revised to accomodate the changes, for example by focusing on food delivery.
+The restaurateur Daniele Bovolato, who had taken part to the Padua episode of 4 ristoranti in July 2018 and finished last, accused the filming production of having manipulated the episode to make his restaurant appear in a negative view.
+Bovolato announced that he was not pursuing legal action claiming an "enormous damage to image" against Borghese and Sky Uno, largely because of certain contractual clauses he had signed prior to participating in the show.
+In a September 2019 article about the Roman Castles, Liz Boulter of The Guardian cited for a good dinner several restaurants and restaurateurs that appeared in a 4 ristoranti episode, which was won by Osteria di Corte of chef Marco Liberti for its cacio e pepe.
+Due to the COVID-19 pandemic, the format of 4 ristoranti was revised to accommodate the changes, for example by focusing on food delivery.
+In ten years as of December 2024, 4 ristoranti showed 480 restaurants distributed throughout each Italian region, 8 times abroad, 336 specialities, and 1,924 desserts.

 From 2017 to 2019, and then again in 2021, after being replaced by Barbieri in 2020, Borghese was the host of Cuochi d'Italia on TV8.
 In 2018, he was a juror of Miss Italia on La7.
 In 2019, Borghese began hosting Kitchen Duel on Sky Uno.
-In 2021, he hosted three programs on TV8/Sky Uno, including Cuochi d'Italia: Speciale Natale 2020, Alessandro Borghese – Piatto ricco with the collaboration of Michelin-starred chef Gennaro Esposito, and Game of Talents, a game show about talent teams led by Frank Matano and Mara Maionchi.
+In 2021, he hosted three shows on TV8/Sky Uno, including Cuochi d'Italia: Speciale Natale 2020, Alessandro Borghese – Piatto ricco with the collaboration of Michelin-starred chef Gennaro Esposito, and Game of Talents, a game show about talent teams led by Frank Matano and Mara Maionchi.
+Also in 2021, Borghese hosted two podcasts produced by Dopcast: Alessandro Borghese Kitchen Podcast, based on its Kitchen Shuffle merging cuisine with music; and C come Contrappasso di Alessandro Borghese, where he discussed his personal experience during the COVID-19 pandemic.
 In 2022, he began hosting Alessandro Borghese – Celebrity Chef on TV8/Sky Uno, with journalist Angela Frenda and multi-starred chef Enrico Bartolini as judges.
+Within a few weeks, Celebrity Chef reached 561,000 viewers in the early evening with a 3 percent share, a positive result especially when considering the very crowded time slot.